mesosphere/dcos-docs-site/pages/1.11/overview/design/auth-flow/index.md

 As noted above, to ease the setup process, DC/OS automatically adds the first user that logs in to the DC/OS cluster.
 Be sure to restrict network access to the cluster until the first user has been configured.
-A future release will allow users to be provisioned at installation time.

 Be sure to protect authentication tokens, as an unauthorized third party may use them to log in to your cluster if obtained.
 Invalidation